All About Arch Wires - Biermann Orthodontics

 What Is an Arch Wire?

-An arch wire is like the engine that guides and moves your teeth.
-Without an arch wire to connect your braces, you would just be wearing braces for fun and your teeth would never move!
-These braces wires come in different sizes and have different material compositions.
+An arch wire is like an engine that guides and moves your teeth.
+Without an arch wire to connect your braces, they would simply be an aesthetic choice, and your teeth would never move!
+These brace wires come in different sizes and have different material compositions.

 What Is the Purpose of the Arch Wire?